Cross-country skiing: Gliding surface

-Glide waxes enhance the speed of the gliding surface, and are applied by ironing them onto the ski and then polishing the ski bottom.
-Three classes of glide wax are available, depending on the level of desired performance with higher performance coming at higher cost.
-Hydrocarbon glide waxes, based on paraffin are common for recreational use.
-Race waxes comprise a combination of fluorinated hydrocarbon waxes and fluorocarbon overlays.
+Glide waxes enhance the speed of the gliding surface.
+The wax is either melted on the base using an iron or applied in a liquid form.
+The excess wax is first scraped off and then finished by brushing.
+Most glide waxes are based on paraffin that is combined with additive materials.
+The paraffin hardness and additives are varied based on snow type, humidity and temperature.
+Since the 2021-2022 race season, fluorinated products are banned in FIS sanctioned competitions.
+Before the ban, most race waxes combined fluorinated hydrocarbon waxes with fluorocarbon overlays.
 Fluorocarbons decrease surface tension and surface area of the water between the ski and the snow, increasing speed and glide of the ski under specific conditions.
 Either combined with the wax or applied after in a spray, powder, or block form, fluorocarbons significantly improve the glide of the ski.
-Since the 2021-2022 race season, fluorinated products are banned in FIS sanctioned competitions.

 Traction surface

 Skis designed for classic technique, both in track and in virgin snow, rely on a traction zone, called the "grip zone" or "kick zone", underfoot.
 This comes either from a) texture, such as "fish scales" or mohair skins, designed to slide forward but not backwards, that is built into the grip zone of waxless skis, or from applied devices, e.g. climbing skins, or b) from grip waxes.
 Grip waxes are classified according to their hardness: harder waxes are for colder and newer snow.
 An incorrect choice of grip wax for the snow conditions encountered may cause ski slippage (wax too hard for the conditions) or snow sticking to the grip zone (wax too soft for the conditions).
 Grip waxes generate grip by interacting with snow crystals, which vary with temperature, age and compaction.
-Hard grip waxes don't work well for snow which has metamorphosed to having coarse grains, whether icy or wet.
+Hard grip waxes do not work well for snow which has metamorphosed to having coarse grains, whether icy or wet.
 In these conditions, skiers opt for a stickier substance, called klister.